 The B-52 had a wingspan of 185 feet and was 160 feet long from head to tail.
 Along the short woodland trail to the crash site, pieces of the plane are scattered on the forest floor, and some pieces are in the limbs of trees.
 Twisted metal, shredded wheels, rusted machinery components, wires and the partially intact tail cone are among the wreckage.

 Join Northeast Whitewater for an informative guided history tour of the B52 Crash Site located near Moosehead Lake!
 This activity is suitable for all ages.

-- B 52 Crash Site Tours are offered two times per week throughout the summer or call to inquire about a private tour!
-Book now with our weekly schedule offered Sunday’s and Thursday’s from 1-4 PM.
+- B 52 Crash Site Tours are offered throughout the summer, or call to inquire about a private tour!

 - All safety equipment, transportation, and Registered Maine Guide on every B 52 Crash Site Tour.